 Deadline and Selection Process

-Applications must be received by November 30, 2014.
-Interviews will be conducted both at the ASSA Meetings in Boston, and at the XXXIX SAEe Simposio de Análisis Económico in Palma de Mallorca.
-Candidates planning to attend the latter should mention this in their cover letter because we prefer to interview there (there are fewer candidates).
+Applications must be received by November 20, 2016.
+Interviews will be conducted both at the ASSA Meetings in Chicago, and at the 41 SAEe Simposio de Análisis Económico in Bilbao.
+Candidates planning to attend the latter should mention this in their cover letter; special considerations will be given to such candidates.
 After the interviews, the Departament will invite some candidates for campus visits and seminars.

-The normal teaching load is 7 sections per year, but special arrangements can be made for a number of reasons:
+The normal teaching load is 7 sections per year (about 140 teaching hours, possibly repeating some courses in different sections or providing tutorial support to some theory groups), but special arrangements can be made for a number of reasons:

 Undergraduate classes are on a Semester system with a 1.5 hours of class per week for a total of 13 weeks.
 The first Semester begins at the beginning of September and ends before the end of December with exams taking place in January.
 The second Semester begins at the beginning of February and ends in mid May, with exams taking place immediately thereafter.
 Students who fail their exams in the regular exam sessions (February and May) are offered a second opportunity in late June.